 The Emergence du Ressel begins as a wide 150m long cavern before disappearing into smaller tunnels.
 There is a nice shorter loop that drops as low as 18m for those new to cave diving.
 There are also options of several hours’ more, reaching depths of over 70m for experienced cave divers.

 I hope that our French fine diving menu has wetted your appetite for scuba diving in France.
-However this is just my selection of the best France scuba dive sites.
+However this is just my selection of 10 of the best France scuba dive sites.
 Please let us know your favourites, and be sure to check out our scuba diving discounts.